 That depends on who signs up.
 If you’re interested in having friends join you on a particular team, let them know and invite them to sign up at the same time.
 Once a team is full, you’ll need to sign up for a different team.
 You can see a list of current team rosters on the Teams 2020-21 page.

-Can I switch teams once I’ve signed up and the teams are full?
+Can I switch teams once I've signed up?
+What if the teams are full?

 Yes you can, as long as there is space available in the other team or you can arrange with somebody from the other team to switch with you.
 Contact your current Team coordinator or the Ritual Coordinator on the Board to arrange this.